laurentb/symfttpd/README.md

 Since now plugins' web dirs are handled by symbolic links, using an alias in the server config for /sf doesn't make sense.
-You can use `mksymlinks.php` to create this symlink and many others for you (including the symlink for `genconf.php`!).
+You can use `mksymlinks` to create this symlink and many others for you (including the symlink for `genconf`!).